bernardodestefano/flexy/README.md

 ## Getting started

-1. Clone or download this repository
+1. clone or download this repository
 2. run `npm install`
-3. run `gulp style`
+3. run `gulp`
+4. have fun!

 ## Contributing